So here is my Honest Smartcrutch Review.

 Stepping into the future.

 So this review was first written by me back in 2017, After my review was first published SmartCrutch came back to me with a response to the off road foot.
 Meet the addition of the FlexyFoot!
 These feet are literally the best feet on the market, attach them to the SmartCrutch and you are left with the very best product attached to the very best product.
 Trust me that is no exaggeration.
+Take a look at our FlexyFoot Review for how we really rate this amazing product.

 So how did they do under pressure?
 In reply to that question!
 They done fantastic.
 I decided to take them to another extreme environment and climbed Snowdon.
 With 6 foot of snow drifts and an inch of ice (See image above) I can honestly say the Smartcrutch and FlexyFeet relationship worked perfectly.
 I had to put ice over boots on over my walking boots to stop slipping but my crutches stayed almost solid.